TianL520/COMP580HauntedHouse/README.md

 2. Press 'Accept the Risk and Continue' if prompted
 3. Type 'webspeech' under 'Search preference name'
 4. Set 'media.webspeech.recognition.enable' and 'media.webspeech.recognition.force_enable' to true using the toggle button to the right
-5. When playing our game, make sure you press 'Allow' when prompted for microphone permission
+5. When playing our game, make sure you press 'Allow' and 'Remember this decision' when prompted for microphone permission

 # How to enable autoplay in Firefox?